gitgroch/fred-herzog/FIXLOG.md

 - **Fix:** Changed background color on class .bio_block to enhance contrast resulting in a score of 100.

-**Bug:** Points being deducted (below 50) for Mobile Performance in Lighthouse tool due to images loading slowly
+**Bug:** Points being deducted for Mobile Performance in Lighthouse tool due to images loading slowly.

-- **Fix:** Converted all images used from jpeg to webp, score is now above 50
+- **Fix:** Converted all images used from jpeg to webp.